CptMgm/reverseturing/README.md

 ## Audio Features

 ### Text-to-Speech (TTS)
-- Each AI character has a unique voice
+- Each AI character & Moderator has a unique voice
 - Auto-speaks all AI messages
+- New messages (or turns), are depnedent on the previous message being spoken till completion
 - Queue system prevents overlapping speech
 - Adjustable volume and mute controls